ibm-cloud-docs/EventStreams/eventstreams145.md

 To change the IP allowlist, perform the following steps:

-Firstly, obtain the original IP allowlist applied on the instance
+1. Obtain the original IP allowlist applied on the instance

 ```
 $ibmcloud es init -i <instance-name>